safaak4/kiwiiapp/README.md

 # kiwiiapp

-Manage to all your social media pages and accounts professionally.
+Manage all your social media pages and accounts professionally.